-Thatcham Training Academy and Technological University Dublin (TUD) facilitate delivery of the Institute's practical examination in conjunction with the IAEA.
+Thatcham Training Academy and Technical University Dublin (TUD) facilitate delivery of the Institute's practical examination in conjunction with the IAEA.

-Dates are routinely offered throughout the year, details can be obtained and bookings made direct via the Thatcham Training Sales Team or TUD Dublin.
+Dates are routinely offered throughout the year, details can be obtained and bookings made direct via the Thatcham Training Sales Team or TUD.

 Candidates are required to complete two physical vehicle assessments using escribe to include: